GemsNY

 3. Which is Better?

 • If cost is the most important factor, then a lab created gem is most likely the best option.
-Because they are not scarce, lab-created gemstones are sold at a fraction of the price that their natural counterpart would command.
+Because they are not scarce, lab-created gemstones sell at a fraction of the price that their natural counterpart would command.
 It is much more possible to work with a smaller budget when it comes to lab created gemstones.

 Total